medizininformatik-initiative/feasibility-backend/README.md

 The containerized version of the backend will then connect to the backend database.
 One can then connect to the same database when starting the backend in an IDE.

-## Working with the backend
+## Working with the Backend

-This backend provides a rest webservice which connects the [mii feasibility gui](https://github.com/medizininformatik-initiative/feasibility-gui) and the corresponding middlewares.
+This backend provides a rest webservice which connects the [MII feasibility gui](https://github.com/medizininformatik-initiative/feasibility-gui) and the corresponding middlewares.

 To send a query to the backend, use the following example query: